 Tickets with lift tickets are 115 euros.
 You can get on the pre-sale list here.

-But be sure to read the website because there are details you need to know before you go.
+Be sure to read the website because there are details you need to know before you go.
 And it says right on the website, “Be there or be square.”
 Which we haven’t heard since high school.

 Kaunertal, Austria – Snowboard Spring Break: This is another major stop on the British snowboarder calendar, 28 April thru 2 May.

 SSB brings together snowboarders, retailers, brands, media, industry and pros – basically, the people who create the products and the people who use them – in Kaunertal, Austria.
 So this is part industry event, part party.

 You can get tickets yet, so follow their Instagram feed here to get details as they’re released.

 Malta – Annie Mac Presents: Lost & Found : We have our first big sunny Spring Break event, and the first of the major EDM festivals for 2019.